WebMechanix/SimpleConsent/README.md

 [![JS GZip Size](https://img.badgesize.io/derekcavaliero/simpleconsent/main/dist/SimpleConsent.min.js?compression=gzip&label=JS%20GZip%20size)](https://github.com/derekcavaliero/simpleconsent/blob/main/dist/SimpleConsent.min.js)
 [![CSS GZip Size](https://img.badgesize.io/derekcavaliero/simpleconsent/main/dist/SimpleConsent.min.css?compression=gzip&label=CSS%20GZip%20size)](https://github.com/derekcavaliero/simpleconsent/blob/main/dist/SimpleConsent.min.css)

+Compare this to bloated CMPs like OneTrust or CookieBot which can be 100KB+ in size AFTER GZip compression.

 #### ⚙️ Configuration First
+If you...
-If you can write basic JSON objects, you can configure SimpleConsent.
-If you can write some basic CSS, you can style it.
-If you use a front-end component library (e.g. Bootstrap or similar), you can edit the underlying UI templates if you wish.
+- can write basic JSON objects, you can configure it
+- can write some basic CSS, you can style it
+- use a front-end component library (e.g. Bootstrap or similar), you can edit the underlying UI templates if desired

 #### 🏷️ Google Tag Manager (GTM) Focused
-Designed to work with GTM's consent signal APIs.
+Designed to work with GTM's consent signal APIs and provide better ergonomics for GTM users.

 ### Foreword